MahdiDavoodi/JK/README.md

 # Java
 My Java codes and projects.
+You can also visit my weblog: www.mahdidavoodi.blog.ir